Indigenous Veganism - The Vanuatu Archipelago

 The Ni-Vanuatu are animists who believe that the spirit of their ancestors is present in the entrails of their volcanic soil and that hidden in the depths of the bubbling earth, their high-drilled drums exude the sounds of true prayers and odes to nature.
 They know that because of their geological position they are doomed to disappear from the planet in the next decade due to the land degradation caused by El Ninos and so their lives are devoted to the quest for the absolute essence of life.
 This specific region of the Pacific is full of natural vegetation that can provide a balanced diet without having to use animal-derived foods.
 The vast number of coconut trees, pandanus, and long banana leaves are all examples of the islands rich plant-based diversity.
 Lap-lap leaves, now common in Africa, Asia and Oceania, originate from Vanuatu.
 They are necessary for the preparation of most meals.
 These leaves come from a plant called "heliconia" and look like banana leaves.

-Sweet potatoes, yams, tarots, cassava, pumpkins and varieties of spinach leaves, tomatoes, citrus fruits, onions, and bananas are found in abundance and only natural materials are used for the preparation of their dishes.
+Their indigenou veganism diet consists of sweet potatoes, yams, tarots, cassava, pumpkins and varieties of spinach leaves, tomatoes, citrus fruits, onions, and bananas, all of which are found in abundance and only natural materials are used for the preparation of their dishes.
 The same is true for their masks, costumes, boxes, and objects of everyday life.

 Before preparing and cooking food, lap-lap leaves must go through a process of slight dehydration by being passed over a flame to reduce the moisture.
 This movement must be a quick and precise gesture in order to avoid scorching the leaves.
 The veins of the leaves are used to fold them, and once wrapped around the food the packages are placed on traditional ovens made of hot stones.